When he was 14, Ammar Issa used to work for $5 an hour cutting boxes and sorting stock while he waited for his mother to finish work.

 He says this early experience fostered an existing love for business and entrepreneurship.
-After turning 18 and immediately purchasing an Eftpos machine, Ahmad decided to put that passion to good use to take on the “massively” overpriced hairdressing supplies industry.
+After turning 18 and immediately purchasing an Eftpos machine, Issa decided to put that passion to good use to take on the “massively” overpriced hairdressing supplies industry.

 Today, AMR Hair boasts $24 million in annual revenue and is planning to list on the Australian Securities Exchange in the future.
-Ahmad, now 27 years old, spoke to SmartCompany about his journey, and how he had to pretend to be his father to get suppliers to talk to him.
+Issa, now 27 years old, spoke to SmartCompany about his journey, and how he had to pretend to be his father to get suppliers to talk to him.

 In the early 2000s, my mother used to work at this restaurant called Maddies — there was a whole chain of them — and I would go and wait for her to finish work after school.